Sri-Bandhakavi/ToxCast_ValueEval_For_ML_Modeling_DILI_EBTC_Analysis/README.md

 For all drugs, ML modeling for "mostDILI" vs "otherDILI" was performed using one of three different sets of predictors:
 1. Benchamrk predictors alone*: Values for LogP, molecular Weight, daily dose, Cmax, and reactive metabolites for 175 drugs in this study
-2. Toxcast predictors alone: AC50 values for up to 216 Toxcast assay targets/pathways retrieved for 175 drugs used in this study
+2. Toxcast predictors alone: Normalized activtion scores for up to 216 Toxcast assay targets/pathways across 175 drugs used in this study
-3. Combination of benchmark predictors and toxcast predictors for 175 drugs used in this study
+3. Combination of values within "benchmark predictors" and "toxcast predictors" from above across 175 drugs used in this study

 Results of models generated from predictor set 1 vs predictor set 3 from above were used to evaluate, what value if any, was offered by Toxcast predictors to overall model performance.